Having dealt with businesses and contractors for over 20 years, we are asked some questions more than others - here are a few;

 It is also worth noting that two individuals carrying out the exact same work, insured with the same insurance company can also be on different policy wordings/cover depending on the underwriter’s perception of the risk.

-There are two bases in which an excess can apply on a Professional Indemnity policy:
+There are two bases in which a Policy Excess can apply on a Professional Indemnity policy:

-Essentially you should not need to pay any excess on spurious claims, where your insurers will only incur legal costs to defend your position.
+Essentially you should not need to pay any Policy Excess on spurious claims, where your insurers will only incur legal costs to defend your position.

-The only time the excess comes into play is if your found liable and/or if insurers have to pay damages/compensation to a claimant.
+The only time the Policy Excess comes into play is if your found liable and/or if insurers have to pay damages/compensation to a claimant.

-This is where you will have to pay an excess as soon as legal costs are incurred, regardless of whether you are liable or not.
+This is where you will have to pay a Policy Excess as soon as legal costs are incurred, regardless of whether you are liable or not.

-If you purchased a policy online, than you can simply login to your account and download copies of your Policy Documents.
-Alternatively, please contact us and we will email you another set.
+If you purchased a policy online, then you can log in to your account and download copies of your Policy Documents.
+Alternatively, contact us, and we can email you another set.

-Ideally, when you close your business your Professional Indemnity should continue, but insurers will place the policy in a “run-off” state.
-This means that you will still be covered, and the “run-off” condition notes that no more work is being undertaken by the business.
+Ideally, when you close your business, your Professional Indemnity Insurance should continue.
+Insurers will place the Insurance Policy in a "run-off" state.
+A "run-off" state means that you will still be covered, and the "run-off" condition notes that the business no longer undertaking work.